+Not Applicab le

+No

+Yes

 C. Statewideness.
-Indicate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (select one):
+Ind (select one): licate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act

+No

+Yes

 If yes, specify the waiver of statewideness that is requested (check each that applies):

-Geographic Limitation.
-A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area:
+only to in Thic Limitation.
+A waiver of statewideness is requested in order to furnish services under this waiver adviduals who reside in the following geographic areas or political subdivisions of the state.
+The areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by thic area:

-Limited Implementation of Participant-Direction.
-A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.

-Specify the areas of the state affected by this waiver and, as applicable, the phase-in schedule of the waiver by geographic area:
+participa following to direct methods Implementation of Participant-Direction.
+A waiver of statewideness is requested in order to make int-direction of services as specified in Appendix E available only to individuals who reside in the g geographic areas or political subdivisions of the state.
+Participants who reside in these areas may elect their services as provided by the state or receive comparable services through the service delivery that are in effect elsewhere in the state.
+The areas of the state affected by this waiver and, as applicable, the phase-in schedule of the waiver by this area:

-5. Assurances
+Assurances